axler8r/GrokLangChain/documentation/architecture.md

 The application will be deployed as a **Docker Compose** application.

+## Functionality
+The application will allow users to:
+- Upload pdf files of books.
+- The upload can be done through a web interface or a command line interface.
+- Query the content of the books using natural language from a web interface.
+- The application will use an agentic service to interpret user requests, pull data from a vector database, and generate responses based on user queries.

 ## Modules
 - `ui`: The frontent.
   - `web`: A web application built with Streamlit.